 This ambitious, innovative programme is a collaboration between Hampshire Cultural Trust and Hampshire Child and Adolescent Mental Health Service, provided by Sussex Partnership NHS Foundation Trust.
 We set out with the joint view that arts and cultural activities can have a positive impact on our psychological health and emotional wellbeing.

-- To INSPIRE young people in Hampshire to connect with their own mental health through arts and culture
+- To INSPIRE young people in Hampshire to connect with their own mental health through arts and culture.
+This included a point of inspiration such as a theatre trip, cultural experience or talk.

-- For young people to participate in arts activities and CREATE artwork, in order to acquire skills, express themselves and experience a personal journey
+- For young people to participate in arts activities and CREATE artwork, in order to acquire skills, express themselves and experience a personal journey.
+Groups of young people were able to work with professional artists (in varying art forms) either over a 7-10 week project or an intensive workshop over 2-3 full days.

-- For young people to EXCHANGE their ideas, opinions and advice about mental health with the public and feel a sense of achievement
+- For young people to EXCHANGE their ideas, opinions and advice about mental health with the public and feel a sense of achievement.
+The project provided public sharing opportunities, such as performance showcases, exhibitions or online sharing of work created.

 Proud Supporter of